roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Mary Beth ****** byJust_Plain_Bob© Then I pulled myself up short.
+Then I pulled myself up short.
 I had always been honest and upfront so why was I going to play games with Alice?
 That would not be the me I always thought I was.
 Be honest with Alice and let the chips fall where they may.

  What was it that the wise man said?
 Something like "Don't let your head get so big that they don't make a hat size big enough to fit you?"